ahundt/cis/doc/intro.rst

 Spatial Indexing
 ----------------

 Additionally, an alternative ICP algorithm was implemented using the `Boost.Geometry Spatial Index library <http://www.boost.org/doc/libs/1_57_0/libs/geometry/doc/html/geometry/spatial_indexes/introduction.html>`_ , which contains an r-tree implementation.
-The ideal mechanism to accelerate search is to insert each triangle into the index, then query the r-tree for the nearest triangle to a given point.
-This would substantially speed up all data access by reducing access time for an individual element from O(n) to O(log(n)).
+The preferred mechanism to accelerate search using a SpatialIndex is to insert each triangle into the index, then query the r-tree for the nearest triangle to a given point.
+This substantially speed up all data access by reducing access time for an individual element from O(n) to O(M log_M(n)), where M is the number of entries in a node.

-However, this data structure does not yet have triangle insertion implemented.
-Instead the bounding box of each triangle is inserted into the index with a reference to the underlying triangle.
+However, this data structure does not yet have direct polygon insertion implemented.
+Instead the minimum bounding rectangle, or bounding box, of each triangle is inserted into the index with a reference to the underlying triangle.
 From this, the nearest bounding boxes are queried and visited in order from nearest to furthest, and the underlying polygon distance is checked.
-As soon as a bounding box distance is reached that is entirely further away than the nearest polygon, the search is stopped and the ICP algorithm proceeds as normal, with an accelerated lookup of the closest point on the mesh.
+As soon as a bounding box distance is reached that is entirely further away than the nearest polygon, the search is stopped and the ICP algorithm proceeds as normal.
+This is necessary because the bounding boxes of different triangles can overlap, returning results that are near to but not the actual closest triangle to the point. ultimately this is a substantially accelerated lookup of the closest point on the mesh.